paperclip-ui/legacy-paperclip/packages/paperclip-cli/README.md

 ☝️ This will write JS files in the same directories as the PC files.

-The `paperclip-react-compiler` module has the ability to generate `*.d.ts` files if you're using TypeScript.
+The `paperclip-compiler-react` module has the ability to generate `*.d.ts` files if you're using TypeScript.
 To use that output you can simply run:

 ```bash
 paperclip --definition --write